-- Candidate consults with his or her academic advisor to determine eligibility for credit options, including concurrent enrollment. - 2.
-Candidate writes letter to the Graduate Committee in care of the academic advisor.
+- 1. Candidate consults with his or her academic advisor to determine eligibility for credit options, including concurrent enrollment. - Candidate writes letter to the Dean in care of the academic advisor.
 Letter must include the specific request and any documentation required to assist in determining whether the request can be approved.
-The appropriate CSW form must accompany the letter. - Graduate Committee (including the advisor and Dean) reviews request and either accepts or denies the request.
+The appropriate Southwest form must accompany the letter. - The advisor, dean and other graduate faculty review the request and either accept or deny the request.
 Form is completed and copy placed in candidate's permanent file in the Graduate Records Office. - 4.
-Academic advisor writes letter to candidate with decision of Graduate Committee.
-Copies are sent to the Registrar, Vice President for Academic Services, Dean of the School of Education (SOE), and to the candidate's permanent file in the Graduate Records Office.
+Academic advisor or Dean contacts the candidate with a decision.
+Copies are sent to the Registrar, Provost, Dean of the School of Education (SOE), and to the candidate's permanent file in the Graduate Records Office.